Henchel-Santillan/LunaSys/Docs/OV7670_Summary.md

-# OV7670 Overview
+# OV7670 Device Overview

 ## Preface
-The OV7670 is a CMOS camera .
+The OV7670 is a CMOS camera.
 It can operate at a maximum of 30 frames per second (fps) and is limited to VGA resolution (640 x 480 px).
 The OV7670 module used in the Luna project comes without a FIFO buffer.

 <br />